 The situation has been made even less tenable by a related threat to farmers from a group that is ostensibly supposed to protect them.
 The Colombian National Coffee Federation, or Fedecafé, is a cooperative that was founded in 1927 to represent the country’s coffee farmers nationally and internationally.
 But Fedecafé, which farmers are required to join and pay six cents on the dollar for each pound of coffee they export, rejects humanity’s scientifically proven role in climate change, instead explaining recent weather changes away as part of a “natural cycle.”

-Because of its climate change denialism, Fedecafé has been “failing to adequately prepare farmers for climate change,” according to Mauricio Galindo, Colombia director for the Rainforest Alliance, a conservationist non-profit.
-Many farmers would benefit from switching to crops that will be able to survive in the changing climate, such as avocado or bananas, but don’t receive that advice, Galindo told VICE News.
+According to Mauricio Galindo, Colombia director for the Rainforest Alliance, a conservationist non-profit, Fedecafé has made efforts to support some farmers to become more resilient but has failed to adequately prepare them for climate change.
+Many farmers would benefit from switching to crops that will be able to survive in the changing climate, such as avocado or bananas, but are probably not receiving that advice, Galindo told VICE News.

 Many coffee farmers struggle to earn a living wage, and slim profit margins are further eroded by the obligatory fee that growers pay to Fedecafé, equivalent to an income tax of 15.3 percent.